100 Years of History

 Pastor Dan Stott (2007-2024)

-Dan Stott enjoyed the longest tenure of any pastor, from arriving with his family in 2007 until late 2024.
-He preached a born-again message encouraging many to take the plunge for Jesus.
-He attended Dallas Theological Seminary and Philadelphia College of Bible, and served in Ireland.
+Dan Stott enjoyed the longest tenure of any pastor, from 2007 to late 2024.
+He preached a born-again message encouraging people to take the plunge for Jesus.
+He attended Dallas Theological Seminary and Philadelphia College of Bible and served in Ireland.

-Dan is most known for his expository teaching of Scripture in sermon and study.
-His reverence for God’s word and the depth of his teaching is often interjected with humor.
-His seasonal attire reflects his character—Hawaiian in summer, patriotic, and a biker style.
+Dan was most known for his expository teaching and reverence of Scripture.
+The depth of his preaching often included humor and his seasonal attire reflected his character.
 He once reportedly drove into a service on an ice cream scooter.

 The church faced three significant challenges during Dan’s tenure:

-1. In October 2012, Hurricane Sandy brought destruction to the shore, and the church responded to community needs.
+1. In October 2012, Hurricane Sandy brought destruction to the shore and the church responded.
 Stott opened its doors as a rescue center and collected food, water, clothes, and supplies from the Red Cross and Salvation Army.
-The second floor housed disaster-relief teams sent by the Southern Baptist Convention.
-The church held services at Holiday Inn in Manahawkin.
+The second floor housed disaster-relief teams sent by the Southern Baptist Convention, and the church held services at Holiday Inn.
 That December, Dan was honored to serve as Grand Marshall of LBI’s Christmas parade.

-2. In March 2020, the state shut down public facilities due to the COVID-19 pandemic.
-While church services were suspended, Dan shortly after began outdoor outreach and services, garnering recognition that put the church on NJ news channel 12.
-Services continued with a TV mounted on the exterior wall and preaching from the pulpit.
-The church continued praying while practicing distancing protocol.
+2. In March 2020, the state shut down public facilities due to the pandemic.
+While church services were suspended, Dan shortly began outdoor outreach, garnering recognition that put the church on local news.
+Services continued with a screen mounted outside and preaching from the pulpit.
+The church kept praying while practicing distancing protocol.

 3. In 2021, Lynda was diagnosed with cancer.
-The church prayed as doctors gave her months, but God gave her 2 1/2 years, during which she saw as much of their children and grandchildren as possible.
-She continued participating in women’s luncheons and Bible studies until her last month.
-She had peace that her eternal home was with the Lord.
+Doctors gave her months, but God gave her over two years, during which she saw her children and grandchildren as much as possible.
+She continued attending women’s luncheons and Bible studies until graduating to heaven in January 2024.
+She had peace that her eternal home is with the Lord.

 2020s